averykhoo/data-science-training-package/syllabus.md

             *   *Appreciate the existence of: z-score standardization, l2 normalization, min-max scaling*
             *   ~~Log-linearizing~~
         *   Constructed features - when the base features can be made sense of in more ways
-            *   E.g. "is this guest a noble" or "is this guest a domestic helper" for titanic
+            *   e.g., "is this guest a noble?" or "is this guest a domestic helper?" for titanic
             *   *Appreciate the existence of: using proxy variables when "true" values are unavailable*
     *   Imputation of null values
     *   Feature importance and selection (SHAP, permutation)
     *   gotchas to avoid
         *   negative effects of having strongly-correlated features (in some models)
-        *   accidentally introducing time (e.g. via sequential ids, or shadows in labeled images of tanks)
+        *   accidentally introducing time (e.g., via sequential ids, or shadows in labeled images of tanks)
 *   Supervised Learning
     *   Regression
         *   Linear, ridge, lasso